CSCI-40500-Summer-2025/Syllabus/syllabus.md

 - Emails to the instructor must be via CUNY email addresses for FERPA reasons.
 - Include the *class name* or *number* in the *subject* line of the email.
 - Email thread *hijacking* is strongly discouraged.
 Ensure that the subject of your email matches its contents.
-- Post all class-related discussions on the Bb discussion board.
+- Post all class-related discussions on the discussion board.
 - Ensure that your *correct* email address is entered into the CUNY Blackboard.

 ## Bulletin Board

-You should check the [Blackboard](http://bbhosted.cuny.edu) site regularly since all class material will be posted there.
-Please make sure you have configured Bb to use your *CUNY email address*.
+You should check the [Brightspace](http://brightpace.cuny.edu) site regularly since all class material will be posted there.
+Please make sure you have configured Brightspace to use your *CUNY email address*.
 You are responsible for any email the instructors might send there.

 ## Laptop Loans, Computer Science Facilities, &amp; Labs